kshetline/json6/README.md

 [Jordan Tucker](https://github.com/jordanbtucker) has aligned JSON5 more closely with ES5, wrote the official JSON5 specification, completely rewrote the codebase from the ground up, and is actively maintaining this project.

+[Kerry Shetline](https://github.com/kshetline) branched off from the JSON5 project to create JSON6.